102 ways to save energy at home (Updated November 2024)

 – Stuff your chimney

 If you have a fireplace you’re not using, make sure the chimney is filled in.
 If the chimney is open, you’ll want to fit a draught excluder or chimney balloon.
-These block the opening above your fireplace to stop hot air from escaping and cold drafts get
+These block the opening above your fireplace to stop hot air from escaping and cold drafts from getting in.

 – Move your furniture forward